Circuit Road flat murder: Boh's account and defence

 Upon seeing Zhang's lifeless body, Boh took off Zhang's clothes and placed the body on his bed, and proceeded to take photos of Zhang's nude corpse.
-Afterwards, Boh molested Zhang's corpse and tried to have sex with her dead body, but unable to sustain his penile erection.
-Afterwards, Boh bought a new luggage with intention to contain the body before abandoning it, but it cannot fit the luggage due to the body having become stiff.
+Afterwards, Boh molested Zhang's corpse and tried to have sex with her dead body, but was unable to sustain his penile erection.
+Afterwards, Boh bought new luggage with intention to contain the body before abandoning it, but it could not fit as it had become stiff.
 Boh thus packed up his bags and left for Malaysia the next day, where he stayed on the run until his arrest on 4 April 2016.

-Boh's lawyers Chooi and Thuraisingam argued that Boh should be liable to a defence of sudden and grave provocation, as Boh, who was deeply infatuated with Zhang, was provoked and angered by Zhang's hurting comments of her going out with someone else and did not reciprocate his feelings, and the overwhelming sense of rage and jealousy caused Boh to suffer from a loss of self-control and he consequently strangled Zhang to death.
+Boh's lawyers Chooi and Thuraisingam argued that Boh should be liable to a defence of sudden and grave provocation, as Boh, who was deeply infatuated with Zhang, was provoked and angered by Zhang's comments of going out with someone else and did not reciprocate his feelings, and the overwhelming sense of rage and jealousy caused Boh to suffer from a loss of self-control and he consequently strangled Zhang to death.
 They also argued that with Boh's low IQ of 74, and his lack of experience with women and low social skills, this also contributed to Boh's reaction to Zhang's comments and thus lead to this fatal outcome.
 Boh, who recounted his crime through a Chinese interpreter, also insisted that he only used the towel to "scare her", and had no intention to strangle Zhang or kill her despite having used the towel on her while his emotions get the better of him.